-How to Merge PDF Files Into One โ The Right Way
+How to Merge PDF Files Into One, the Right Way

 Pitfall 1: page order